Everyone I know is tired.

-- Keeping a Sunday Sabbath.
-We only leave our house to go to service and we do our best to run errands throughout the week or on Saturday so that we can genuinely rest and enjoy one another’s company.
+- Keeping a Sabbath.
+I like to do Sundays, but at least one day a week where we can genuinely rest and enjoy one another’s company.
 We protect the Sabbath with a fierceness.
 We hold a weekly-check in meeting to keep the balance in our marriage.

 - Spending time in prayer daily.
 Finding new ways to pray and small pockets of time throughout the day to say thanks for more than just the food I eat.
 Giving everything, and I mean EVERYTHING, over to God and surrendering all of me.
 Acknowledging how much I need and asking to be filled with the Spirit so that I can have the strength to navigate the internal and external challenges of each day.

 - Listening to worship or sermons when the angst starts to rise up into my throat from the coils in my stomach.
 Remembering that I am not in control and that’s why I can embrace peace.

 - Sitting in silence.
 Being alone in stillness.